CAC Seeking New Members

 The Town of Boston Conservation Advisory Council (CAC) is currently seeking new members.
 We are a group of like-minded residents, whose task is to advise the Town Board on conservation and quality of life issues in the town.
 Some examples of CAC activities are:

-The CAC meets the third Tuesday of each month (except July and August) at 7:30 PM.
+The CAC meets the second Wednesday of each month (except July and August) at 7:00 PM.
 If you are interested in becoming a CAC member and contributing to the quality of life in the Town of Boston, please send a letter and resume to Town Clerk Jennifer Mulé, 8500 Boston State Road, Boston, NY 14025.
 Also, we are always interested in comments and suggestions from Town residents.
 Please address those directly to the Conservation Advisory Council, at the above address.